Palestinians: Rise of Palestinian nationalism

 Today, the right of the Palestinian people to self-determination has been affirmed by the United Nations General Assembly, the International Court of Justice and several Israeli authorities.
-A total of 133 countries recognize Palestine as a state.
+A total of 158 states recognize Palestine as a state.
 However, Palestinian sovereignty over the areas claimed as part of the Palestinian state remains limited, and the boundaries of the state remain a point of contestation between Palestinians and Israelis.

 British Mandate (1917–1947)

 The first Palestinian nationalist organizations emerged at the end of the World War I. Two political factions emerged. al-Muntada al-Adabi, dominated by the Nashashibi family, militated for the promotion of the Arabic language and culture, for the defense of Islamic values and for an independent Syria and Palestine.
 In Damascus, al-Nadi al-Arabi, dominated by the Husayni family, defended the same values.

 Article 22 of The Covenant of the League of Nations conferred an international legal status upon the territories and people which had ceased to be under the sovereignty of the Ottoman Empire as part of a 'sacred trust of civilization'.
 Article 7 of the League of Nations Mandate required the establishment of a new, separate, Palestinian nationality for the inhabitants.
 This meant that Palestinians did not become British citizens, and that Palestine was not annexed into the British dominions.
 The Mandate document divided the population into Jewish and non-Jewish, and Britain, the Mandatory Power considered the Palestinian population to be composed of religious, not national, groups.
 Consequently, government censuses in 1922 and 1931 would categorize Palestinians confessionally as Muslims, Christians and Jews, with the category of Arab absent.

 The articles of the Mandate mentioned the civil and religious rights of the non-Jewish communities in Palestine, but not their political status.
 At the San Remo conference, it was decided to accept the text of those articles, while inserting in the minutes of the conference an undertaking by the Mandatory Power that this would not involve the surrender of any of the rights hitherto enjoyed by the non-Jewish communities in Palestine.
 In 1922, the British authorities over Mandatory Palestine proposed a draft constitution that would have granted the Palestinian Arabs representation in a Legislative Council on condition that they accept the terms of the mandate.
 The Palestine Arab delegation rejected the proposal as "wholly unsatisfactory", noting that "the People of Palestine" could not accept the inclusion of the Balfour Declaration in the constitution's preamble as the basis for discussions.
 They further took issue with the designation of Palestine as a British "colony of the lowest order."
 The Arabs tried to get the British to offer an Arab legal establishment again roughly ten years later, but to no avail.